Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Sheila Hicks is a Nebraska native and world-renowned fiber artist born in Hastings, Nebraska in 1934.
 As an artist, her influence and achievements are truly international in scope.
 The extent of Hicks‘ travel and exposure to other cultures is reflected in both the concept and final form of her fiber pieces.
 Her work ranges from miniatures to architectural commissions to whimsical soft stones, and employ both loom and non-loom techniques.
 Hicks‘ work is also included in such collections as the Metropolitan Museum of Art and the Museum of Modern Art; The Art Institute of Chicago; Museo de Bellas Artes, Santiago, Chile; and the Museums of Modern Art, Tokyo and Kyoto.

-Works in this exhibition are on loan from the Museum of Nebraska Art Collection’s Gift of Mr. and Mrs. Bradley Hicks, the collection of Betiana and Todd Simon, Jon Eric Riis and anonymous.
+Works in this exhibition are on loan from the Museum of Nebraska Art Collection’s Gift of Mr. and Mrs. Bradley Hicks, the collection of Betiana and Todd Simon, Jon Eric Riis and an anonymous partner.